Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: VTON-QBench

-We then form the pseudo-triplet $(I_G, I_P, I_R) = (I_{G^{\prime}}, I_{V^{\prime\prime}}, I_{P^{\prime}})$, introducing a pseudo ground-truth reference image $I_R$ into an otherwise unpaired setting and enabling systematic comparison with reference-based metrics.
-In our experiments, we use Nano Banana Pro~\cite{nanobanana} as a strong virtual try-on model $\widehat{M}$.
-Since generation may introduce unintended changes (\eg, pose shifts, background alterations, or modifications beyond the target garment region), we manually filter the generated samples and retain only those where garment transfer is the primary difference while preserving the person structure and background.
+{\textbf{Pseudo-Triplet Construction.}} To enable comparison with existing reference-based metrics such as SSIM~\cite{ssim} and LPIPS~\cite{lpips}, we construct pseudo-triplets from existing garment--person pairs $(I_{G'}, I_{P'})$, where $I_{P'}$ is the ground-truth person image wearing garment $I_{G'}$.
+Given a pair $(I_{G'}, I_{P'})$, we sample a different garment image $I_{G''}$ such that $G'' \neq G'$, and apply a strong virtual try-on model $\widehat{M}$ to generate an intermediate try-on image $I_{V''} = \widehat{M}(I_{G''}, I_{P'})$, in which the original garment $G'$ is replaced with $G''$.
+We then define the pseudo-triplet as $(I_G, I_P, I_R) = (I_{G'}, I_{V''}, I_{P'})$, where $I_{G'}$ serves as the target garment image, $I_{V''}$ as the input person image, and $I_{P'}$ as the ground-truth reference image.
+Given this pseudo-triplet, a target VTON model $M$ generates try-on image $I_V = M(I_{G'}, I_{V''})$, and reference-based metrics can be computed by comparing $I_V$ and $I_{P'}$.
+This construction converts an otherwise unpaired setting into a pseudo-reference setting, allowing systematic comparison with reference-based metrics.
+In our experiments, we use Nano Banana Pro~\cite{nanobanana} as the strong virtual try-on model $\widehat{M}$.
+Since generating $I_{V''}$ may introduce unintended changes, such as pose shifts, background alterations, or modifications outside the target garment region, we manually filter the generated samples and retain only those in which garment replacement is the primary difference while the person structure and background are preserved.